agentic-hub/tools/DEPLOYMENT.md

 ## Deployment Process

-### Automatic Testing
+### Automatic Linting

-The test workflow runs automatically on:
+The lint workflow runs automatically on:
 - Every push to the `main` branch
 - Every pull request to the `main` branch

-This ensures that the code is always tested before being merged.
+This ensures that the code follows the project's style guidelines.

 ### Version Bumping